ikenox/equil/README.md

 - Pure shell scripts or Makefile doesn't have enough readability and writability for provisioning task definition.
 - Popular provisioning tools (e.g. Ansible, Chef, ...) have rich features but a little harder to learn.

-Equil is just a very thin wrapper of shell scripts for provisioning task definition, written in Ruby DSL.
+Equil is just a very thin wrapper of the shell scripts for provisioning task definition, written in Ruby DSL.

 # Usage